 This ride will be great for those who want a smooth, subtle groove to accompany jazz musicians in acoustic gigs at intimate venues, and less so for anybody looking for volume in their ride.

-- Warm and mellow, great for low volumes.
+- Warm and mellow, great for playing quietly.

 - Crisp attack and fast fade makes articulation easy.

 - Not so good for louder playing.

 Sabian’s 16” crash is in many ways opposite to Paiste’s Mellow Ride.
 It has a bright attack, thanks to its medium thin depth.
 The sustain is massive, meaning that your impact won’t fade in a hurry and the B20 bronze mix makes the overall sound rich and high quality.

 It has quite a large bell and little tapering, meaning that you’ll be consistently loud.

 Due to its power, volume and brightness, it’s very well suited to rock musicians who want to make an impact.
 It would be unlikely to be appropriate for a jazz musician.

 - Medium thin depth gives it a bright attack.

 - Excellent sustain.